vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 At this step fill all required fields from App Information form :

-- Step 2 `SCOPES` click on the button `SAVE ANS CONTINUE`
+- Step 2 `SCOPES` click on the button `SAVE ANS CONTINUE` -- Click on `ADD OR REMOVE SCOPES`
+  -- Fill gmail term in the filter and choose the scope `.../auth/gmail.send`

 - Step 3 `Optional info` click on the button `SAVE ANS CONTINUE`

 - Step 4 `Summary` click on the button `BACK TO DASHBOARD`

-At this step you are activated Gmail API on your Google Cloud Platform and setting a consent screen for that clients authorize your application to use their credentials on behalf of themselves.
+At this step you are activated Gmail API on your Google Cloud Platform and setting a **consent screen** for that clients authorize your application to use their credentials on behalf of themselves.
+Now that your consent screen has been configured for your application, you can resume you settings by going to menu : `APIs & Services` >> `Credentials`

+Then click on the button : `+ CREATE CREDENTIALS` and go to sub-menu `OAuth client ID`